debrekXuHan/tensorflow_journey/README.md

 Use TensorFlow to train a Softmax Model for MNIST dataset and check the model accuracy using the testing data.<br>
 * mnist_conv_nn.py<br>
 Use TensorFlow to train a neural network model and optimize with Adam Optimizer.<br>

+## oct_unet
+Use the dataset from AI Challenge 2018: https://challenger.ai/competition/fl2018 Use U-Net to train the a medical image segmentation neural network.